pratap834/ml_model5/iris_classifier/README.md

-# bharat_intern
+# bharat_intern task 1

-Bharat Intern internship task
+For running the application, use the command "python Deploy.py"